rhmartin/sleep/README.md

 This file should be flashed onto the NodeMCU.
 The WiFi used to transmit the data from the NodeMCU to the Firebase is hardcoded in the NodeMCU code as the macro ```WIFI_SSID``` and the WiFi password is defined as the macro ```WIFI_PASSWORD```.
 These should be overwritten with the proper WiFi.
 The Firebase desired for storing data is also hardcoded in the file under the macro ```FIREBASE_HOST``` and ```FIREBASE_AUTH```.
 In order to use the device properly, the host should be the URL of the database with the https:// removed and the trailing / removed.
 The authorization key is the "secret" found in Settings->Project Settings->Service Accounts->Database Secrets.

+# Associated Application
+The github for the iOS application that displays the data sleep data graphically to parents can be found [here](https://github.com/emilyjchao/sleep).